Differentiability and Other Properties of the Cosmological Volume Function: Comparison of cosmological time and volume functions

-where $\frac{1}{2} < \alpha < 1$ and $f(y) := e^{y^2} - 1$.
-The curve $\eta$ given by $\{t=0,y=0\}$ is a null geodesic (see Figure~\ref{fig:example}).
-By \cite[Lem.~4.1]{AGH98}, any past-directed past-inextendible causal curve starting with $t > -1$ has decreasing $t$-coordinate until it reaches $t =-1$, or is asymptotic to $\eta$.
-Thus $\CS = \{ t = \max\{-1,x\}\}$ is a future Cauchy surface, and it is easy to see that $M := I^+(\CS)$ has regular cosmological time function.
-By the time-reverse of \cite[Lem.~4.1]{AGH98}, every future-directed future-inextendible causal curve has unbounded $t$-coordinate, or asymptotes to $\eta$, but timelike\footnote{Some sentences in \cite{AGH98} read ``causal", but ``timelike" is really meant (confirmed in private communication with G.~Galloway).} geodesics cannot asymptote to $\eta$.
-Hence, all timelike geodesics are future-complete.
-Moreover, by the time-reverse of \cite[Lem.~4.2]{AGH98}, there is a uniform upper bound on the length of any future-directed curve with endpoint on $\eta$, so, in particular, $\sup (\tau \circ \eta) < \infty$.
-It follows that the $\tau$-level sets for values smaller than $\sup (\tau \circ \eta)$ are Cauchy surfaces, but those for larger values are not. \end{example}
+It follows from the asymptotic properties of causal curves that $\CS = \{ t = \max\{-1,x\}\}$ is a future Cauchy surface.
+Hence on $M := I^+(\CS)$ the cosmological time function takes the form $\tau(p) = d(\CS,p)$ and is regular.
+Moreover, by the time-reverse of \cite[Lem.~4.2]{AGH98}, there is a uniform upper bound on the length of any future-directed causal curve in $M$ with endpoint on $\eta$, so, in particular, $\sup (\tau \circ \eta) < \infty$.
+Hence the $\tau$-level sets for values larger than $\sup (\tau \circ \eta)$ are not Cauchy surfaces, given that $\eta$ is an inextendible causal curve that does not intersect them.

+It remains to prove that $(M,g)$ can be modified to be future timelike geodesically complete ($(M,g)$ in the current form might already have this property, but that would be more difficult to prove).
+For this purpose, we show that future-inextendible timelike geodesics always have $t \to +\infty$ (i.e.~they cannot asymptote to $\eta$).
+Since $\partial_x$ is a Killing vector field, we obtain a constant of motion